alem-platform/bootcamp-go/story12/count_btree_leaves/README.md

 # count_btree_leaves

 Write a function `CountBtreeLeaves` for the `BTree` structure to count the number of leaf nodes (nodes with no children) in the binary search tree.
-This function will traverse the tree recursively and identify nodes that do not have left or right children.

 **Function definition:**

 ```go